skajonpr/Movie-Reviews-Web-scrapping-using-Beautiful-soup-library/README.md

-# Web-scraping technique using Bueatiful soup
+# Web-scraping technique using Selenium

 This program is to present the application of Beautiful soup library to scrap movie review on https://www.rottentomatoes.com/ This program also uses Natural language processing to delete no meaningful words out of the texts and graphically show frequent words of the text usign Wordcloud.